 Know Before Hiking to Delicate Arch

 Nearly every visitor to Arches National Park will have the Delicate Arch on their itinerary.
+It is one of the best Arches National Park hikes and should not be missed.
 But before you hit the trailhead, there are several factors you need to weigh.

 Firstly, the only way to get to Delicate Arch is by hiking.
 It is not possible to see it from the parking lot and does not have drive-up access.

 General Overview of the Delicate Arch Trail:

 - Length: 3 miles return trip (1.5 miles each way)

 - Hike Time: 2 to 3 hours on average

 - Difficulty: Rated as difficult by NPS due to slippery rock and extreme heat

 The Delicate Arch Trail is considered one of the more strenuous hikes in the park, not due to its length, but because of the slick rock, steep inclines, and full exposure to the sun.

 That said, we found this hike to be on the moderate side.
 The parts of the trail that offer the most difficulty are the steep climb and exposed rock drop before the arch.
 If you get vertigo, you may struggle while moving around the bowl, so keep that in mind.